Zuko Alone: Plot

 Zuko, weary and hungry after travelling alone, reaches an Earth Kingdom village.
 The Earth Kingdom soldiers assigned to protect the village use their power to get what they want.
 After Zuko takes the fall for a young boy named Lee, who threw an egg at the soldiers, Lee invites Zuko to his farm for dinner.
 Zuko learns from Lee's parents that their eldest son, Sensu, is fighting in the war, and that the town does not like the soldiers.
 That night, Lee sneaks Zuko's dual swords out into a field to practice with them.
 Zuko catches and trains him.

 Five years earlier, Zuko and his mother Ursa receive a letter from Iroh stating that he has broken through the Outer Wall of Ba Sing Se.
 Iroh gifts Zuko an Earth Kingdom knife and Zuko's sister Azula an Earth Kingdom doll, which she sets ablaze.
 Azula points out to Zuko and Ursa that if Iroh dies, their father Ozai will become Fire Lord.
 The next morning, Ursa tells the two children that Iroh's son, Lu Ten, did not survive the siege.

 Lu Ten's death causes Iroh to return home, being seen as a disgrace by Azula.
 Zuko and his family meet with Fire Lord Azulon, and Ozai argues that he should be the next Fire Lord instead of Iroh.
 Azulon orders Ozai to kill Zuko so that he may feel the pain of losing a son.

 In the present, Lee learns from the Earth Kingdom soldiers that Sensu has been captured.
 Zuko gives Lee the knife Iroh gifted him before departing.
 Lee's mother seeks out Zuko's help after the Earth Kingdom soldiers take Lee for threatening them with the knife.
 Zuko rides back into town and faces down the soldiers using his swords.
 After Zuko defeats three of the soldiers, he is knocked unconscious by the final soldier and flashes back to the night he last saw his mother: Ursa tells him to "never forget who you are," before vanishing into the night.
 Zuko wakes up and uses Firebending to defeat the final soldier.
 He proclaims to the village that he is the son of Ursa and Fire Lord Ozai and heir to the throne, causing Lee and the town to turn against him.
+Seeing that he and Lee are no longer friends, Zuko decides to leave the town.

 In the past, after Ursa's disappearance, Azulon is found dead (Note: In The Search comic series, it is revealed that Ursa was responsible for creating an untraceable poison used by Ozai to kill Fire Lord Azulon in order to protect Zuko from Azulon.
 Ozai, fearing that Ursa would one day use the same poison against him, banished Ursa from the palace the same night.) and Ozai succeeds him as Fire Lord.